 Abbreviation Term Definition Electronic signature A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
-The electronic signature that can be placed with the UZI c ard is formally referred to as the 'advanced electronic signature'.
-This is an electronic signature that has the same legal force as a handwritten signature on paper, provided it fulfils the following requirements: It is linked uniquely to the signatory; It makes it possible to identify the signatory can keep under their exclusive control; It is linked to the electronic file in such a way that any later change to the details can be traced; It is based on a qualified certificate as referred to in Article 1.1, section s of the Telecommunications Act; E lectronic identity A unique electronic representation of an identity, for example in the form of a X.500 Distinguished Name structure.
-These electronic details are added to or linked in a Escrow logical way with other electronic details.
+The electronic signature that can be placed with the UZI card is formally referred to as the 'advanced electronic signature'.
+This is an electronic signature that has the same legal force as a handwritten signature on paper, provided it fulfils the following requirements: It is linked uniquely to the signatory; It makes it possible to identify the signatory can keep under their exclusive control; It is linked to the electronic file in such a way that any later change to the details can be traced; It is based on a qualified certificate as referred to in Article 1.1, sections sof the Telecommunications Act; It has been generated using a safe resource for generating electronic signatures, as referred to in Article 1.1 section vy of the Telecommunications Act.
+Electronic identity A unique electronic representation of an identity, for example in the form of a X.500 Distinguished Name structure.
+These electronic details are added to or linked in a F logical way with other electronic details.
 They act as a unique characteristic of the owner's identity.
-'Key guarantee'.
-A method for storing a copy of a (Key Escrow) private key which is given to a trusted third party to keep, referred to as a 'Key Escrow A gency' (KEA).
-ETSI E uropean T elecommunication Standard I nstitute The ETSI is an independent institute in the field of telecommunications standardisation.
-Birth name The birth name is the name included in the identity document (alsoknown as maiden name or family name).
-Q ualified certificate A certificate that fulfils the requirements imposed pursuant to Article 18.15, second paragraph of the Telecommunications Act, and has been issued by a certificate service provider that fulfils the requirements imposed pursuant to Article 18.15, first paragraph of the Telecommunications Act.
-A uthorised applicant A care provider [zorgverlener] or representative of a (care) institution who has been authorised by the legal representative of the (care) institution to submit applications for the issue of U ZI cards to the U ZI register in the name of the (care) institution.
-Signature certificate (non-repudiation certificate) A certificate that is linked to the key which must be us ed when placing an electronic signature.
-HSM H ardware Security M odule A resource that contains the private key(s) of systems, protects this/these key(s) against compromise and executes electronic signature, authentication or decryption on behalf of the system.
-Hierarchy A chain of authority of mutually trusting Certification A uthorities (CA).
+Escrow (Key Escrow) 'Key guarantee'.
+A method for storing a copy of a private key which is given to a trusted third party to keep, referred to as a 'Key Escrow Agency' (KEA).
+ETSI European Telecommunication Standard Institute The ETSI is an independent institute in the field of telecommunications standardisation.
+Birth name The birth name is the name included in the identity document (also known as maiden name or family name).
+Qualified certificate A certificate that fulfils the requirements imposed pursuant to Article 18.15, second paragraph of the Telecommunications Act, and has been issued by a certificate service provider that fulfils the requirements imposed pursuant to Article 18.15, first paragraph of the Telecommunications Act.
+Authorised applicant A care provider [zorgverlener] or representative of a (care) institution who has been authorised by the legal representative of the (care) institution to submit applications for the issue of UZI cards to the UZI register in the name of the (care) institution.
+Signature certificate (non-repudiation certificate) A certificate that is linked to the key which must be used when placing an electronic signature. нѕм Hardware Security Module A resource that contains the private key(s) of systems, protects this/these key(s) against compromise and executes electronic signature, authentication or decryption on behalf of the system.
+Hierarchy A chain of authority of mutually trusting Certification Authorities (CA).
 Identification The process whereby the identity of a person or an organisation is established.
-Proof of identity or identity document A document as referred to in the Compulsory I dentification Act (WID) used to establish the identity of a natural person.
+Proof of identity or identity document A document as referred to in the Compulsory Identification Act (WID) used to establish the identity of a natural person.
 Indication body The CIZ, referred to in Article 7.1.1, first paragraph, of the Long-Term Care Act.
-I ns titution A legal entity which provides care commercially, an organisational group of natural persons that provide care commercially or have it provided, as well as a natural person that has care provided commercially and the institutions designated by the Minister of Health, Welfare and Sport.
+Institution A legal identity which provides care commercially, an organisational group of natural persons that provide care commercially or have it provided, as well as a natural person that has care provided commercially and the institutions designated by the Minister of Health, Welfare and Sport.